nirhof/Selenium-4-Java/README.md

 # Selenium-4-Java
-This is my my Selenium 4 project in Java
+This is my Selenium 4 project in Java